edgio-docs/edgio-docs/guides/applications/v7/security/bot_rules.md

         [Learn more.](#count)

-    8. From the **Operator** option, select an operator that determines how WAF will compare the match value to the request element identified by the above variable.
+    8. From the **Operator** option, select an operator that determines how {{ PRODUCT }} will compare the match value to the request element identified by the above variable.

         [Learn more.](#operators)